 One of my favorite things about spring is that it’s warm enough to shoot outside.
 I love shooting with natural light and will go to great lengths to use it for all of my shoots.
-Whether I’m setting up inside near a window or outside on my deck, there are some tips and tricks to shooting with natural light that I’d like to share and a couple might surprise you.
+Whether I’m setting up inside near a window or outside on my deck, there are some tips and tricks that I want to share along with this summery Tomato Carpaccio recipe.

 Having a camera and having light are the most important elements in photography.
 However, having light to work with is just the beginning.
 Knowing how to make the light work for you is the next step to improving your photography.